Dark Winds: Critical response

-For the first season of Dark Winds, review aggregator website Rotten Tomatoes reported a 100% approval rating with an average rating of 8.1/10, based on 37 reviews.
+For the first season of Dark Winds, review aggregator website Rotten Tomatoes reported a 100% approval rating based on 38 reviews.
 The website's critical consensus reads, "Zahn McClarnon is riveting as a coiled cop in Dark Winds, a solid procedural that derives much of its texture from an underrepresented cultural milieu."
 Metacritic, which uses a weighted average, assigned a score of 80 out of 100 based on 19 critics, indicating "generally favorable reviews".

-For the second season, Rotten Tomatoes reported a 100% approval rating with an average rating of 8.2/10, based on 19 reviews.
+For the second season, Rotten Tomatoes reported a 100% approval rating based on 19 reviews.
 The critical consensus reads, "Dark Winds sophomore season is just as captivating as its predecessor, with Zahn McClarnon reaffirming his indispensable gravitas as a leading man."
 Metacritic assigned a score of 84 out of 100 based on 9 critics, indicating "universal acclaim".

-For the third season, Rotten Tomatoes reported a 100% approval rating with an average rating of 8.5/10, based on 14 reviews.
+For the third season, Rotten Tomatoes reported a 100% approval rating based on 15 reviews.
 The critical consensus reads, "Dark Winds third season tests Lieutenant Joe Leaphorn's resolve more than ever before, providing the outstanding Zahn McClarnon with some of his best material yet."
 Metacritic assigned a score of 84 out of 100 based on 11 critics, indicating "universal acclaim".

+For the fourth season, Rotten Tomatoes reported a 100% approval rating based on 12 reviews.
+Metacritic assigned a score of 80 out of 100 based on 7 critics, indicating "universal acclaim".

-The Navajo Times criticized the series for lacking authenticity in its representation of Navajo people and language.
-Series director Chris Eyre responded to the criticism, and commented, "It's critically important to all of us that we represent the culture correctly.
+The Navajo Times reported on criticism of the series for perceived stereotypical presentations of Navajo people, and the flawed delivery of dialogue in the Navajo language by non-native speakers which one source described as "indecipherable".
+Series director Chris Eyre responded by stating: "It's critically important to all of us that we represent the culture correctly.
 If there's course-correction to be made, we're happy to do that."
 For the second season, the series hired Navajo cultural advisor George R. Joe to help create more accurate portrayals of the Navajo culture.